DeustoDatacom/MUMA-visual-analytics/visual-analytics.md

 ## Section outline

 1. Reminder: variable types
-2. Mapping variables to graphs
+2. Mapping variables to graphs (&asymp; _translating_)
    - Marks
    - Channels, channel types
    - Using marks and channels
 3. So, which graph?

 Practice: explore dimensions, measures and graph types in Tableau